What is a Great Barrier Reef cruise like, and what are the world famous reefs like? And how do you spend your day on a Great Barrier Reef cruise?

 Underwater Observatory and Scuba Diving

-Like the helicopter tour, scuba diving was optional as well.
-We didn’t try that either.
-But it was fun watching others learn to dive.
+Like the helicopter tour, scuba diving was optional as well and there was an extra cost.
+We didn’t have time or interest for that either.
+But of course it was great fun to watch others learn to dive.
 The underwater observatory had big windows facing the corals.

 Here are some tropical fish seen from the underwater observatory.
-Many of the fish are born without gender.
+Many of these fish are born without gender.
 Later the big ones become female and the small ones male.
-Later they still can change gender.
+And if they want they still can change gender after that.

 Semi Submersible Submarine

-There were two semi-submersible submarines that departed every 30 min so everybody could take a tour or two on them.
-Sitting down here was a suberb place for coral watching, and the staff explained everything we saw.
+There were two semi submersible (half-way below the water) submarines.
+They left every 30 min so everybody who wanted had a chance to take a tour or even two on them.
+The bottom of the submarine was a superb place to see different corals and the staff explained everything there was.

 There are 400 types of corals.
 The most typical corals are the brain coral, the staghorn coral, mushroom coral and plate coral.
 There were also many fish around the submarine.
 You can see some fish in the middle picture.